JuliaLang/julia/README.md

 ## The Julia Language

-Julia is a high-level, high-performance dynamic language for technical computing.
+Julia is high-level, high-performance dynamic language for technical computing.
 The main homepage for Julia can be found at [julialang.org](https://julialang.org/).
 This is the GitHub repository of Julia source code, including instructions for compiling and installing Julia, below.